roman-milk/roman-milk.github.io/sex-cult-initiation-chaperone.md

+===

- ****** Sex-Cult Initiation Chaperone ****** byfastandsloppy© The entire room was focused on us when Tom spoke up.
+The entire room was focused on us when Tom spoke up.
 "My dear sister, why is this dog dressed like a school girl?
 Is this supposed to be a joke?"

  "Perhaps she thinks she is people?" said Theresa with a smirk.